Loans

 1:16 min

 When you apply for financial aid, you might be offered loans as part of your financial aid offer.
-A loan is money you borrow and must pay back with interest.
 Visit Federal Student Loan to apply or learn more.

-You must be enrolled in an eligible program leading to a certificate or degree and have at least six eligible credit hours to borrow a Federal Direct Loan for any semester of attendance.
-Students who default on student loans do not qualify for student loans or any financial aid in the future.
+You must be enrolled in an eligible program leading to a certificate or degree and have at least six eligible credit hours to borrow a Federal Direct Loan for any semester.
+Students who default on student loans do not qualify for student loans or any financial aid – until the default has been resolved with the Federal Government.

 -